tiagox/tiagox/README.md

-people on the Internet is saing I should create a repo with my username... so I did
+people on the Internet is saying I should create a repo with my username... so I did